2018 baking goal = let’s step outside our comfort zone. Let’s start with favorite baking bucket list recipe of mine: madeleines.

 We’ll spoon the batter into a madeleine pan.
 And that’s the catch!
 You need a specific pan.
 I know what you’re thinking.
 Is it really worth buying a new pan for just 1 type of recipe?
 Yes.
 If you’re into mads, it’s worth the $12.
 Here’s the pan I own and highly recommend along with the 1000+ other people on Amazon!!

 Can I bake madeleines in another pan?
 Sure!
-A mini muffin pan works, but the texture of the little cakes will be different.
+A mini muffin pan works, but the texture of the little cakes will be different, they will be similar to brown butter berry tea cakes.
 I found that you really need the scallop pan to produce the iconic crisp edges.

 You see the photo above?
 It shows that there are 3 components to the recipe.
 The flour mixture, beaten egg mixture, and melted butter.
 Tip: when you’re ready to begin, melt the butter first so it has at least 8 minutes to slightly cool before using.
 Remember, we are whipping the eggs for 8 minutes.